-Information regarding admission to the Paramedicine program is available at the Emergency Medical Services Department, Prescott Campus.
+Information regarding admission to the Paramedicine program is available at the Emergency Medical Services Department's website www.yc.edu/ems.
 Students who are interested begin by filling out an application, followed by pre-entrance exams and interviews.
 Once accepted into the program, information regarding specific documentations needed will be given each student.
-Before applying one must have a current Arizona EMT-B card.
-We strongly recommend one year experience working in the field before beginning class.
+Before applying, one must have a current Arizona EMT-B card.
+We strongly recommend one year experience working in the field before beginning class, however this can be waived.
 For more information contact Michael Nelson at michael.nelson@yc.edu.